 As I’ve written before, I always welcome “silly Thank You emails.”
 However, the thank-yous rarely follow all the questions and thoughtful responses I give.
 How can you not appreciate someone showing gratitude?

 So when do you send a “Thank You!” email?

 Be Generous with Gratitude

-It is a sad commentary on how few take the time to show gratitude for those who help them out.
-Especially when it comes to business relationships.
-Those are probably the very same folks who complain about the “incessant thank-youers” out there.
+It doesn’t cost you anything other than a couple of moments to type the message and click send.
+But it is a sad commentary on how few take the time to show gratitude for those who help them out.
+Especially when it comes to business relationships, those are probably the very same folks who complain about the “incessant thank-youers” out there.